mkeiser/BinarySearch/README.md

 ## Requirements

- * Swift 3 or Swift 4
+ * Swift 4 or later
  * iOS 8.0+ or macOS 10.11+

 ## Note